Hatha Yoga 101 – History + 10 Benefits Of Hatha Yoga & 5 Popular Poses

 Nowadays, there's an endless number of yoga styles, from Hatha yoga to power to aerial to puppy and even goat.
 Frankly, it can be a bit confusing, can’t it?!
 This is where I come in, to demystify Hatha yoga for you!
-Read on to learn the Hatha yoga definition and discover what makes a Hatha yoga class so special.
+Read on to learn what Hatha yoga is and what makes a Hatha yoga class so special.

 Sure, some of the crazy yoga styles can certainly be fun.
 But like me, you may wonder, do they really represent traditional yoga?
 Do these “watered down” versions allow us to experience the maximum benefits?